hheisig51/VigilantWaddle/README.md

 In this example, no wiring is needed.
 The neopixel on the Adafruit Arduino Metro was used.

 ### Reflection
+1. In the code above, the `dot.brightness = .1` is important for preventing any LED burnout, alongside enabling the LED to better produce the colors.
+2. At the end of the code above, the `print((x, y, z))` is part of a bigger thing to remember; printing to the serial monitor is highly important in every project.
+Don't overwhelmn it, but use it as a tool.

-This assignment, frankly, is the basis for learning more about CircuitPython.
-There's nothing to plug in except the board.
-The hardest part was actually figuring out the code to (very jankily) change the channels at different rates.
+This assignment is a basis for learning more about CircuitPython.
+There's only thing to plug in is the board.
+The hardest part was actually figuring out the code to change the channels at different rates.
 Python is such an able language, that finding the exact resource you need is hard.
 Search engines (Ecosia, DuckDuckGo, Google, etc.) are all good tools to be able to peruse the web.

 Also, ASK!
 PEOPLE!
 QUESTIONS!
-If you don't, the person next to you is 10 steps ahead, cause they asked the person who's 11.
-If you manage to find something that nobody has documented
+If you don't, the person next to you is 10 steps ahead, it s because they asked the person who's ahead by 11.
+If you manage to find something that nobody has documented, please document it yourself.

-And, as I steal this from somebody on the internet: Take care, adventurer.

 ## CircuitPython_Servo
   **Servo time! (with a *touch* of love)**